Blast from the Past (film): Plot

-Disgusted, Eve goes home, where Troy tells her Adam left with Sophie.
-Panicked, she hurries to stop him from sleeping with Sophie when Adam returns, explaining that he politely rejected Sophie's advances, as he could only think about her.
-They kiss, but when Adam admits the truth about his past and his desire to take her as his wife "underground", Eve asks him to leave, believing he is mentally ill.
+Disgusted with herself, Eve goes home, where Troy informs her that Adam left with Sophie.
+Panicked, she hurries to intervene, but Adam soon returns and explains that he rejected Sophie's advances because he could only think about Eve.
+They kiss, but when Adam admits the truth about his past and his desire to take her as his wife "underground," Eve asks him to leave, believing he is mentally ill.

-Finding the club, where Melker now has a cult worshipping him, Adam returns to Eve's, where she is waiting with a psychiatrist to commit him.
-Seemingly cooperating, Adam escapes, though not before asking Eve and Troy to collect his things and pay his hotel bill.
+Locating the club, where Melker now commands a cult worshipping him, Adam returns to Eve's apartment, where she is waiting with a psychiatrist to commit him.
+Adam escapes, though not before asking Eve and Troy to collect his belongings and settle his hotel bill.

-In his room, Troy and Eve find toiletries and clothing from the '60s and absurdly valuable stock certificates in companies like IBM (which Calvin supposed were "worthless").
+In his room, Troy and Eve find toiletries and clothing from the 1960s alongside immensely valuable stock certificates in companies like IBM.
 They realize Adam was telling the truth.

-As Melker and his cult load the shelter, Calvin prepares to seal his family inside again.
-Troy and Eve do not find Adam at the adult bookstore by the club.
-As the despondent pair are about to leave, Eve spots him.
-They share a passionate embrace, then Adam takes her to meet his parents.
+As Melker and his cult occupy the area, Calvin prepares to seal his family inside the shelter again.
+Troy and Eve fail to find Adam at a nearby adult bookstore.
+As the despondent pair is about to leave, Eve spots him.
+They share a passionate embrace, and Adam takes her to meet his parents.

 Impressed with Eve, Calvin and Helen agree to set the shelter's locks for two months while Adam and Eve make arrangements.
-Staying for dinner at the shelter, Eve reveals she hails from Pasadena, to Helen's delight.
+Staying for dinner at the shelter, Eve reveals that she hails from Pasadena, to Helen's delight.

-During this time, Adam and Eve sell the stocks, building his parents a new home in the country, identical to their previous one, and acquire a restored red 1960 Cadillac convertible.
-They help Melker rebuild the pub into a '50s-themed nightclub after convincing him that Adam is not God.
+During this time, Adam and Eve sell the stocks, building his parents a new home in the country identical to their previous one, and acquire a restored red 1960 Cadillac convertible.
+They help Melker rebuild the pub into a 1950s-themed nightclub after convincing him that Adam is not God.

-After mentioning Eve is Ukrainian, Adam reveals to Calvin there had not been an atomic war; a plane crashed in their backyard, the Soviet Union collapsed and the Cold War is over.
-As Helen calls the boys in for roast, Adam goes in and Calvin secretly plans to build a new fallout shelter.
+After mentioning that Eve is Ukrainian, Adam reveals to Calvin that no nuclear war occurred: a plane simply crashed into their house, the Soviet Union collapsed, and the Cold War is over.
+As Helen calls them in for a roast dinner, Adam goes inside while Calvin secretly begins planning to build a new fallout shelter.
 Eve watches while playing with her engagement ring as Calvin takes measurements.